Yeshwanth31/webass/README.md

 Javascript is a scripting language that enables you to create dynamically updating content, control multimedia, animate images, and pretty much everything else.

 Node.js lets developers use JavaScript to write command line tools and for server-side scripting.
 The functionality of running scripts server-side produces dynamic web page content before the page is sent to the user's web browser.
-Consequently, Node.js represents a "JavaScript everywhere" paradigm, unifying web-application development around a single programming language, rather than different languages for server-side and client-side scripts.
+Consequently, Node.js represents a "JavaScript everywhere" paradigm, unifying web-application development around a single programming language, rather than different languages for server-side and client-side scripts.  n